HerodotusDev/cairo-mmr/README.md

 # cairo-mmr

 An implementation of Merkle Mountain Ranges in Cairo, using Pedersen hash.
-Should be used alongside an off-chain implementation, keeping track of all the node hashes, to generate the proofs and compute the peaks.
+Should be used alongside an off-chain implementation, keeping track of all the node hashes, to generate the proofs and compute the peaks (unless you are using the stateless variant).

 ## Set Up